Good Trubble (WTF America)

 With something that spreads so quickly and so expansively, especially something of such a delicate nature, it's inevitable that people will take meanings antithetical to my and Gordon's intentions.
 No one is ever going to know the full story.
 Interviews are changed, reports are edited, and comments are overlooked.
 Information spreads slowly and incompletely - pictures a little faster and more forcefully.
 That's why I believe in art.

-Gordon has advised me to "block the haters" and "delete the negative comments."
-But that much I won't do.
-Art is a dialogue, and I won't be deleting anything.* At the same time, I cannot and will not insert myself into Black or Brown communities.
+Art is a dialogue, but I cannot and will not insert myself into Black or Brown communities.
 The conversations happening in those spaces go beyond this image, beyond this moment, and beyond any movement that's in play today.
 They are extremely valuable to have, but they are not mine to interfere with.

 I have my own opinions about our culture, our legal system, and our administration.
 I do my fair share of wrestling with their problems and their complexities.
 I have my own opinions about high heels, gender and racial representation, and the prison complex.
 But I also have an opinion that supersedes all of this - which is that my voice isn't the one that needs to be heard most right now.